 The least amount of points would be preferred, since this results in the least amount of calculations.
 Therefore we started by looking at every combination of 2 concentration points.
-For these we looked at the once with the lowest error (see Figure 9A) which in this case remains at least 0.100232.
+For these we looked at the ones with the lowest error (see Figure 9A), which in this case remained at least 0.100232.
 Looking at the results for the combinations of 3 concentration points gives an lower error for the concentrations [1 nM, 30 nM, 100 nM] (See Figure 9B).
 This only gives an error of approximately 7.7% for all the strands that were tested (7395 in total) while we are using only 3 concentration points, or an error of 10% using 2 points.